silverjuke/silverjuke/README.md

 `./autogen.sh`, `make` and `make install` should do the job.
 If you want to run silverjuke from your build dir, run `./silverjuke` instead of `make install`.

-Beyond the usual gcc and system development packages, chances are you'll also need the following, less common stuff:
+Beyond the usual gcc and system development packages, chances are you'll also need the following stuff:

 - xine-devel
 - wxWidgets-wxcontainer-devel
+- libsqlite3-dev
+- python-docutils (for rst2man)
+- gawk (mawk may cause problems)

 (note that your distro's default wxwidgets package might contain the stl version, which does *not* work with silverjuke.
 Check for